 Depending on your location, you might not need a car.
 For example, public transportation systems in the Greater Capital Cities are comprehensive.
 You will find rails, buses, ferries and trams to be convenient for your daily commute.
 Outside of the capital, options are far fewer and tend to be distributed unequally with inner-city areas having much better infrastructure than the outer suburbs.

 Car sharing and taxis

-As alternatives to the public transport system in Australia, GoGet, GreenShareCar, Hertz 24/7 and Flexicar allows you to pay a fee to use a shared car and then return it to a dedicated lot.
-Taxis and Uber are also available.
-However, bear in mind that these companies may not be active in smaller towns.
+As alternatives to the public transport system in Australia, GoGet, GreenShareCar, Hertz 24/7 and Flexicar offers shared car services for us.
+Taxis and Uber are available for use, but these services may not be available in the smaller cities.

 Intercity Transport System